goji/httpauth/README.md

 # goji/httpauth

-httpauth currently provides [HTTP Basic Authentication middleware for](http://tools.ietf.org/html/rfc2617) for [Goji](https://goji.io/), a mimimal web framework for Go.
+httpauth currently provides [HTTP Basic Authentication middleware for](http://tools.ietf.org/html/rfc2617) for Go.

+Note that httpauth is completely compatible with [Goji](https://goji.io/), a mimimal web framework for Go, but as it satisfies http.Handler it can be used beyond Goji itself.
+The examples below will focus on Goji for its ease-of-use.

 ## Example